oliolioli/BathroomClimateController/README.md

-# BathroomClimateController: _IOT sensor tracking humidity and temperature of your bathroom to avoid mold
+# BathroomClimateController #

-_
+## Cheap sensor tracking humidity and temperature of your bathroom to avoid mold ##

 ![alt text](https://github.com/oliolioli/BathroomClimateController/blob/main/titleImage.png)

 _Basic Idea_: As it was advised last winter to reduce heating if possible, mold become a problem.
 Thus the idea of this project is to sensor: